chenyg59/Video_Clip/README.md

 # Video_Clip
-A simple python program for splitting a video into pieces; exe files are provided that can be run directly
+A simple python program for splitting a video into pieces; exe file are provided that can be run directly